gardener/landscaper/docs/deployer/helm.md

       # to be healthy.
 Should be changed with long startup time pods.
       # optional; default to 180 seconds/3 minutes.
       timeout: 3m
+      # Configuration of custom health/readiness checks which are used
+      # to check on custom fields and their values
+      # especially useful for resources that came in through CRDs
+      # optional
+      custom:
+      # the name of the custom health check, required
+      - name: myCustomHealthcheck
+        # timeout of the custom health check
+        # optional, defaults to the timeout stated above
+        timeout: 2m
+        # temporarily disable this custom health check, useful for test setups
+        # optional, defaults to false
+        disabled: false
+        # a specific resource should be selected for this health check to be performed on
+        # a resource is uniquely defined by its GVK, namespace and name
+        # required if no labelSelector is specified, can be combined with a labelSelector which is potentially harmful
+        resourceSelector:
+          apiVersion: apps/v1
+          kind: Deployment
+          name: myDeployment
+          namespace: myNamespace
+        # multiple resources for the health check to be performed on can be selected through labels
+        # they are identified by their GVK and a set of labels that all need to match
+        # required if no resourceSelector is specified, can be combined with a resourceSelector which is potentially harmful
+        labelSelector:
+          apiVersion: apps/v1
+          kind: Deployment
+          matchLabels:
+            app: myApp
+            component: backendService
+        # requirements specifies what condition must hold true for the given objects to pass the health check
+        # multiple requirements can be given and they all need to successfully evaluate
+        requirements:
+        # jsonPath denotes the path of the field of the selected object to be checked and compared
+        - jsonPath: .status.readyReplicas
+          # operator specifies how the contents of the given field should be compared to the desired value
+          # allowed operators are: DoesNotExist(!), Exists(exists), Equals(=, ==), NotEquals(!=), In(in), NotIn(notIn)
+          operator: In
+          # values is a list of values that the field at jsonPath must match to according to the operators
+          values:
+          - value: 1
+          - value: 2
+          - value: 3

     # Defines the time to wait before giving up on a resource to be deleted,
     # for instance when deleting resources that are not anymore managed from this DeployItem.